- Unauthorized use of notes, text, or other aids during an examination or in performance of course assignments.

 - Students or others who are approached to determine if they have witnessed specific events or have information about possible violations are also expected to maintain confidentiality.

-- When a faculty member investigates an incident, the procedures outlined above in section 2.a apply
+- When a faculty member investigates an incident, the procedures outlined above apply.

 Section IV: College Board Hearing